beryln-t/GlowGetter/readme.md

 ## Future Enhancements and Developments

+- Allow non-members to do the quiz by exploring storing of data in local storage
 - Adding more filter/sort functions for better browsing experience
 - Adding admin controls to manage products
 - Adding a stockist feature to allow users to see where products are stocked